dnxware/dnxware-org/web/ui/README.md

 The `ui` directory contains static files and templates used in the web UI.
-For easier distribution they are statically compiled into the Prometheus binary using the vfsgen library (c.f.
+For easier distribution they are statically compiled into the dnxware binary using the vfsgen library (c.f.
 Makefile).

 During development it is more convenient to always use the files on disk to